Skip to main content

 The Courts found that studies done before the FDA approved Zofran did not show a specific link between congenital health issues and the medication.
 Even when a recent Japanese study found that the drug caused birth problems in animal fetuses, the FDA still didn’t require a unique warning label.

 If you believe Zofran has caused a medical issue for your unborn child, you should seek appropriate medical treatment.
-You may also want to consult with an experienced personal injury attorney.
+You may also want to consult with an experienced attorney.
 They can advise you about the viability of any claim against the drug manufacturers for your damages given the outcome of the Zofran MDL.

 Was this helpful?